AdobeDocs/journeys.en/help/using/datasource/external-data-sources.md

 In case of a GET call requiring parameter(s), you enter the parameter(s) in the **[!UICONTROL Dynamic Values]** field and they are automatically added at the end of the call.
 In case of a POST call, you need to:

-* list the parameters to be passed at call time in the **[!UICONTROL Dynamic Values]** field (in the example below: “identifier”).
+* list the parameters to be passed at call time in the **[!UICONTROL Dynamic Values]** field (in the example below: "identifier").
 * specify them also with the exact same syntax in the body of the sent payload.
-To do so, you need to add: "param": “name of your parameter” (in the example below: “identifier”).
+To do so, you need to add: "param": "name of your parameter" (in the example below: "identifier").
 Follow the syntax below:

     ```
     {"id":{"param":"identifier"}}